SpaceTeam/STS1_sensor_libraries/README.md

 * Run `sudo apt-get install i2c-tools`
 * Run `ls /dev/i2c*`.
 Note the last number that apprears.
 E.g. for `/dev/i2c-1` this would be `1`.
 * Run `i2cdetect -y 1`.
 You may change that last number according to what you saw in the previous step.
-* If you see a grid of dashes `--` with some numbers, this means some sensors were recognized.
+* If you see a grid of dashes `--` with some numbers, this means some sensors were recognized and you are good to go.
 For example:
 ```
 flo@raspberrypi:~ $ sudo i2cdetect -y 1
      0  1  2  3  4  5  6  7  8  9  a  b  c  d  e  f